Venezuelan military offensive sends thousands fleeing, recharging one of the world’s worst refugee crises

 The result: a military campaign that is boosting a broader outflow of Venezuelan migrants, 5.6 million of whom have already fled a nation racked by food and medicine shortages, criminal violence and government repression.

 The pandemic had begun to reverse that trend, with an estimated 130,000 Venezuelans returning between March and October of 2020 as lockdowns imposed throughout the region left many of them unemployed and homeless.
 As those restrictions have begun to ease, however, the outflow has resumed.
-UNHCR estimates that as many as 1,500 Venezuelans a day have fled the country in recent months.
+UNHCR estimates as many as 1,500 Venezuelans a day have fled the country in recent months.

 On March 21, the Venezuelan forces attacked members of the 10th Front in Apure, raiding six camps.
 The group responded by attacking a local tax office with explosives, prompting Caracas to deploy to the area a special elite fighting force known as the FAES.